A view of possible breast implant placements.

-Saline versus silicone implants.
+Implant type: saline versus silicone.
 Breast implants are filled with either saline or silicone gel.
-Over 60% of our bodies are made up of saline, or salt water solution.
-So, if a saline implant ruptures, the implant rapidly deflates and your body easily reabsorbs the saline solution.
+Our bodies contain more than 60% saline, a salt water solution.
+Therefore, if a saline implant ruptures, the implant rapidly deflates and the body easily reabsorbs the saline solution.
 Silicone implants are filled with a cohesive silicone gel that helps these implants maintain their shape and have a more natural feel than saline implants.
-Silicone implants were reapproved by the FDA in November 2006 in patients 22 years of age or older.
+In November 2006, the FDA reapproved silicone implants for use in patients 22 years of age or older.
 Since silicone implants do not rapidly deflate if there is a leak, the FDA recommends that patients with silicone implants have periodic MRI exams to confirm the integrity of their implants.
-The shells of both saline and silicone implants are made from an elastomer consisting of polydimethylsiloxane, which is made more durable or vulcanized at room temperature.
+The shells of both saline and silicone implants are made from an elastomer consisting of polydimethylsiloxane, which is made more durable at room temperature.
 These implants can be smooth or textured.
-Click here to join our blog discussion on silicone versus saline breast implants.
+Click here to join our blog discussion on the benefits and drawbacks of silicone versus saline breast implants for our patients.

-When do you need to replace breast implants?
+How often should breast implants be replaced?
 Breast implants are not perfect and will eventually fail.
 The two main reasons are a leak or rupture, or capsular contracture causing the pockets surrounding the implants to become hard and painful.
 The average lifespan of a breast implant – saline or silicone – is 10 to 15 years.
 So, although breast implants are very safe medical devices, they will eventually need to be replaced.
-In some cases, because of the natural process of aging, gravity and the weight of the breasts, replacement of breast implants may be accompanied by a breast lift procedure.
+In some cases, because of the natural process of aging, gravity, and the weight of the breasts, replacement of breast implants may be accompanied by a breast lift procedure.

-It is also important to know that the major breast implant companies – Allergan and Mentor – provide excellent warranties with their breast implants that will cover the replacement of the devices as well as some of the subsequent surgical fees.
+It is also important to know that the major breast implant companies – Allergan and Mentor – provide excellent warranties with their breast implants and will cover device replacement as well as some of the subsequent surgical fees.

-Deciding between a breast augmentation, lift or both.
+Deciding between a breast augmentation, breast lift, or both.
 A breast augmentation will add volume and size to the breast.
 Larger breast implants can also raise nipple position by 1 to 2 cm, thus effectively providing a modest breast lift.
-Women who only want their breasts to appear more “perky” and raise their nipples, but not necessarily have larger breasts, are better candidates for a breast lift or mastopexy.
+Women who only want their breasts to appear more “perky” and raise their nipples, but not necessarily have larger breasts, are better candidates for a breast lift (mastopexy).
 A combination breast lift and breast augmentation, or augmentation mastopexy, is best suited for women who want their breasts to be perkier, but with more fullness in the upper pole of the breast and more volume.
-In these cases, a breast lift alone cannot achieve as much upper pole fullness as augmentation mastopexy, and so an implant is used not just to gain size, but to achieve a certain shape.
+In these cases, a breast lift alone cannot achieve as much upper-pole fullness as augmentation mastopexy, so an implant is used not just to gain size, but to achieve a certain shape.

 Click here to view a video on breast augmentation.

-Anesthesia: A breast augmentation is usually performed with the patient under general anesthesia.
+Anesthesia: A breast augmentation is usually performed in our surgery center with the patient under general anesthesia.

 Length of procedure: 45 to 60 minutes.

-Estimated recovery time: You can return to work after 3 to 5 days and should avoid vigorous activities for 3 weeks.
-Visible bruising should clear up within 1 week and swelling begins to resolve within 3 weeks.
-To learn how to prepare for a breast augmentation and what to expect afterwards, click here to download our patient instructions.
+Estimated recovery time: Patients can return to work after 3 to 5 days, and they should avoid vigorous activities for 3 weeks.
+Visible bruising should subside within 1 week, and swelling should begin to resolve within 3 weeks.
+To learn how to prepare for a breast enlargement surgery at our office and what to expect afterwards, click here to download our patient instructions.